idfive/Developer-Documentation/docs/general/ticketing/tasking.md

 ### Good taskings contain

 - Context.
 Who is this client, where do I bill this, what are the relevant details as they relate to this task.
 - Links.
-Relevant corresponding files, including: screenshots, design mockups, SOW, pages on site, etc.
+Relevant corresponding files, including: screenshots, client mockups or feedback, previous rounds of creative, SOW, pages on site, etc.
 - Clear Direction.
 When a team member tells you "this tasking is complete", what do you expect will have happened.

 ### Before tasking a team member (TM)